top of page

 1887-1953

-Florence Price was born in Little Rock, AK to parents of different races.
-Her father was the only African-American dentist in the city, and her mother was a music teacher who guided Florence's early musical training.
-Despite the racism of the era, her family was well respected and was well integrated in their community.
-She gave her first piano performance at the age of four and had her first composition published at the age of 11.
+Florence Price was born in Little Rock, AK into a prosperous, bi-racial family.
+Her father was the only African-American dentist in the city, and her mother was an accomplished music teacher who guided Florence's early musical training.
+Despite the racism of the era, her family was well integrated in their community - all accounts are that she had a very happy childhood.
+She was a child prodigy who gave her first piano performance at the age of four and had her first composition published at the age of 11.

-In 1912 she married her husband and returned to LIttle Rock, where segregation laws and racist terrorism had become so intense that she relocated her family to Chicago where she began a new and fulfilling period in her composition career.
+In 1912 she married her husband and returned to LIttle Rock, where segregation laws and racist terrorism had so completely infiltrated daily life that she relocated her family to Chicago, where she was able to embark on a new and fulfilling period in her composition career.
 She published four pieces for piano in 1928, and in 1930, her Fantasie Nègre was premiered at the twelfth annual convention of the National Association of Negro Musicians.

-In 1931, she divorced her abusive husband and eventually moved in with her student and friend, Margaret Bonds, and connected with writer Langston Hughes and contralto Marian Anderson.
+In 1931, she divorced her abusive husband and eventually moved in with her student and friend, Margaret Bonds, where she connected with writer Langston Hughes and contralto Marian Anderson.
 Together, Price and Bonds began to achieve national recognition for their compositions and performances.

 In 1934, Price won first prize in the Wanamaker Foundation Awards, which led her Symphony #1 to be performed by the Chicago Symphony, making her the first African-American woman to have her music played by a major U.S. orchestra.
 Later in that same season the Illinois Host House of the World's Fair devoted an entire program to Price and her music despite the Fair being tainted by the unmistakable racism that characterized Chicago and the U.S. in general in the 1930s.